NCAA Tournament 2019: Power Ranking All 32 Teams in Round 2

 Ah, I'm a funny guy.
 But there was nothing funny about the way Gonzaga smeared poor No. 16 Fairleigh Dickinson over the court like marmalade on a toasted English muffin.
 The 38-point margin of victory in the 87-49 final was the first round's largest.

 The Zags are now winners in 22 of their last 23.
 That's not too bad.
 Rui Hachimura and the Bulldogs made certain there was no drama in this game, leading 53-17 at the half.
-Their star big man finished with 21 points (8-of-15 shooting) and eight rebounds in just 24 minutes of play.
+Their star big man finished with 21 points (8-of-15 shooting) with eight rebounds in just 24 minutes.
 It reminded everyone why Gonzaga finished the season atop the KenPom.com offensive rankings.

 With Baylor next and then the winner between Florida State and Murray State, Gonzaga has a relatively easy path through the West Region to the Elite Eight and, if chalk holds, a tough matchup with Michigan.